kikrishn/Blog/_posts/2020-11-18-quick-analysis-trick-4.md

 </div>

 So the notion of Cesàro convergence is a true generalization of the original notion of convergence.
-It allows us to evaluate certain sequences that used to be divergent, but it doesn't mess up any sequences that already converged.
+It allows us to evaluate certain limits that used to be divergent, but it doesn't mess up any limits that already converged.

 ---

 And now we get to the application here:

 We recognize $\frac{1}{n} \sum_{k \leq n} k^\frac{1}{k}$ as a Cesàro average of the sequence $k^\frac{1}{k}$.
-Since we know $k^\frac{1}{k} \to 1$, we conclude the same is true of the Cesàro averages, and so
+Since we know $k^\frac{1}{k} \to 1$, we conclude the same is true of the Cesàro averages.
+So

 $$
 \begin{align*}